Southwest gets Houston's OK for international service

-The City Council voted 16 to 1 in favor of Southwest's plan for international service at Hobby.
-The Hobby expansion had been opposed by United Continental Holdings, whose biggest hub is Houston's George Bush Intercontinental Airport.
+The City Council voted 16 to 1 in favor of Southwest's (LUV.N) plan for international service at Hobby.
+The Hobby expansion had been opposed by United Continental Holdings (UAL.N), whose biggest hub is Houston's George Bush Intercontinental Airport.

 Southwest agreed to invest at least $100 million to cover all costs tied to the Hobby upgrade, which includes designing and building five new gates and a customs facility.